Roman Abramovich: Former aircraft

-Abramovich owns a private Boeing 767-33A/ER, registered in Aruba as P4-MES.
-It is known as The Bandit due to its livery.
-Originally the aircraft was ordered by Hawaiian Airlines but the order was cancelled and Abramovich bought it from Boeing.
+In 2006, Abramovich bought a Boeing 767-33A/ER, registered in Aruba as P4-MES and known as The Bandit, for an estimated $300 million.
+Originally, the aircraft was ordered by Hawaiian Airlines, but the order was cancelled and Abramovich bought it from Boeing.
 Abramovich had it refitted to his own requirements by Andrew Winch, who designed the interior and exterior.
-The aircraft was estimated in 2016 to cost USD300 million and its interior is reported to include a 30-seat dining room, a boardroom, master bedrooms, luxury bathrooms with showers, and a spacious living room.
+Its interior includes a 30-seat dining room, a boardroom, master bedrooms, luxury bathrooms with showers and a living room.
 The aircraft has the same air missile avoidance system as Air Force One.
-In 2021 Abramovich exchanged the Boeing 767 for a Boeing 787-8 Dreamliner.
+Abramovich sold the plane in 2021.